-It is necessary to inform the version control system to track particular files under version control
+It is necessary to inform the version control system to track particular files under version control, e.g., once (svn) or every time a change should be propagated to the repository (git).

 Without explicit adding files, the VCS does not know which files we would like to keep under version control and which not.